TylorS/typed-unmaintained/packages/strings/README.md

 <p>

-Curried function to call `String.prototype.toUpperCase`
+A function to call `String.prototype.toUpperCase`

 </p>